tarasowski/aws-big-data/udemy-maarek-kane/004_processing.md

   * Local file System: locally conntected disks.
 Useful for storing temp data, buffers, scratch data, data that changes often.
   * EBS for HDFS: EMR automatically attaches EBS 10gb volume as the root device to enhance your performance.
-You can additional EBS.
 You can also save costs to reduce EBS if you don't needed.
 EMR will delete this values once the cluster is shutdown.
       * You cannot attach EBS to a running cluster.
 You can only attach EBS when